 New statistical models developed to further understanding of genes that influence complex disorders

 Given that modern DNA sequencing technology results in large amounts of complex genetic data, examining genetic variants, especially those that are rare, can be challenging in statistical research.
-Meta-analysis, which is a method of combining data from different studies, can be useful in examining genetic data in that it can increase the chance of finding true, significant results and the precision of findings.
-Dr. Mei-Ling Lee, professor in the Department of Epidemiology and Biostatistics at the University of Maryland School of Public Health, and colleagues conducted the first study to utilize meta-analysis methods to examine pleiotropy, or genes that affect multiple traits.
+Meta-analysis, which is a method of combining data from different studies, can be useful in examining genetic data in that it can increase the chance of finding true, significant results.
+Dr. Mei-Ling Lee, professor in the Department of Epidemiology and Biostatistics, and colleagues conducted the first study to utilize meta-analysis methods to examine pleiotropy, or genes that affect multiple traits.

 In their study, the authors developed statistical models, specifically multivariate functional linear models (MFLM), which were used to examine associations between multiple variations of genes and traits using data from different studies.
 In order to assess the associations between multiple genetic variants and traits, the authors examined three explicit statistics: approximate F-distributed test statistics based on Pillai-Bartlett trace, Hotelling-Lawley trace, and Wilks’s Lambda.
 MFLM were found to perform well as determined by data simulations examining false-positive rates, or the amount of false associations detected, and power, or the likelihood that the statistical methods can detect true effects that are present.